 In this article you also may find some handy tips to help you speed the whole process up.
 A good land surveyor will be able to give you tips along the way as well, all you need to do is ask them!

 Download our helpful guide to land division for an in depth flow of a standard land division application in South Australia.

 The first step of your land division should be to determine if the land division is actually possible.

-Sometimes however, there is too much information in a Development Plan and it is best to seek the advice of either the Council or a professional.
+Sometimes however, there is too much information to read through in the Zone and it is best to seek the advice of either the Council or a professional.

 The best advice will most likely come from a surveying firm that has experience in town planning and employs qualified planning staff.

 Typically, advice on whether your land can be subdivided can be provided, along with an associated quote for land division, within 24-48 hours of an inquiry being made.

 If it is determined that a land division on your property may require some negotiation with the Council, or may require additional information to a more straight forward land division, your planning advisors should outline the reasons for this detail in their advice.

 Many land surveying firms will usually provide this advice for free.
 Indicative plans or other concept plans may attract a small fee for the time and resources involved to prepare a plan.

 In some circumstances, your consultant may suggest that a little more investigation than normal.
 This may also include speaking direct with Council Planners and other industry professionals in order to provide the most complete set of information to assist the decision making process.